 A typical system of devices and facilities to manage stormwater runoff includes catch basins, underground chambers, detention basins, wet ponds, OWSs, and oil/grit chambers.
 The various facilities and devices provide different types of stormwater quality and quantity management.

 For example, a typical stormwater basin may be designed to provide quantity management for attenuating peak discharges and targeting pollutants like sediment and phosphorus from paved areas, whereas an OWS is utilized to remove petroleum from lower flows through the drainage systems in maintenance areas.

-Structural BMPs in place at the PAG EQMR facilities include an equipment wash rack, stormwater diversion measures, and OWSs.
+Structural BMPs in place at the PAG facility include an equipment wash rack, stormwater diversion measures, 1⁄4" mesh wire installed on the administrative parking lot storm drains, and OWSs.

-As part of the port modernization program, an equipment wash rack has been installed in the northeast corner of the EQMR facilities to support vehicle and equipment washing while minimizing the potential for pollutants from these activities to impact stormwater discharge (Figure 3 of Appendix A).
+As part of the port modernization program, an equipment wash rack was installed in the northeast corner of the EQMR facility to support vehicle and equipment washing while minimizing the potential for pollutants from these activities to impact stormwater discharge (Figure 2).
 The wash rack is designed to contain all associated wash water and prevent stormwater run-on/runoff.
-The system uses a selfcontained wash water recycling system that is periodically inspected and maintained by a service contractor.
+The system uses a self-contained wash water recycling system that is periodically inspected and maintained by a service contractor.